Endangered & Protected Species

 4) Further information and queries can be found at

-Bows sold in the UK to non-New York State Bidders will be shipped directly, and only once Tarisio has determined the bow contains no endangered species (elephant ivory or tortoiseshell).
+Items sold in the UK to non-New York State Bidders will be shipped directly, and only once Tarisio has determined the bow contains no endangered species (elephant ivory, tortoiseshell or rosewood).

-Bows sold in the UK to New York State residents will be removed of their mammoth or elephant tips before shipment without further notice to bidders.
+Bows sold in the UK to New York State residents will be removed of their mammoth or elephant tips and rosewood fittings will be removed from instruments before shipment without further notice to bidders.
 Tarisio can arrange for re-tipping at bidder’s expense.

 Protected Species Materials